auriq/essentia_docs/source/aws/security-group.rst

 Setup via the AWS Command Line Interface
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Users with the AWS CLI installed may find the script below to be more
+Users with the AWS CLI installed may find :download:`this script <./security-group.sh>` useful
-straightforward.
-Simply save it in a file, and execute it using ``sh
+Simply save it in a file, and execute it using ``sh security-group.sh``
-makegroup.sh``

 .. code-block:: sh